 - L 105 ab.
 Topics in French Culture and Literature.
 9 units (3-0-6); second term.
 L 105 a and L 105 b taught in alternate years.
 Prerequisite: L 103 abc or equivalent.
 Part a: 20th-century French literature.
 Part b: Contemporary France.
 Conducted in French.
 Offered for advanced humanities credit.
 Instructor: Orcel. - L 106 abc.
 Elementary Japanese.
 9 units (5-0-4); first, second, third terms.
 Emphasis on oral-aural skills, and understanding of basic grammar.
 Immediate introduction of the native script-biragana, katakana-and gradual introduction to 300 to 500 characters.
 Not offered on a pass/fail basis.
 Instructor: Hirai. - L 107 abc.
 Intermediate Japanese.
 10 units (5-1-4); first, second, third terms.
 Prerequisite: L 106 abc or equivalent.
 Continued instruction and practice in conversation, building up vocabulary, and understanding complex sentence patterns.
 The emphasis, however, will be on developing reading skills.
 Recognition of approximately 1,000 characters.
 Not offered on a pass/fail basis.
 Instructor: Hirata. - L 108 abc.
 Advanced Japanese.
 10 units (3-1-6); first, second, third terms.
 Prerequisite: L 107 abc or equivalent.
 Developing overall language skills.
 Literary and newspaper readings.
 Technical and scientific translation.
 Improvement of listening and speaking ability so as to communicate with Japanese people in real situations.
 Recognition of the 1,850 "general-use characters."
 Not offered on a pass/fail basis.
-Instructor: Hirata - L/F 109.
-Introduction to French Cinema from Its Beginning to the Present.
-9 units (3-0-6); first term.
-This course will introduce students to the artistic style and the social, historical, and political content of French films, starting with Méliès and the Lumière brothers and working through surrealism and impressionism, 1930s poetic realism, the Occupation, the New Wave, the Cinema du look, and the contemporary cinema.
-The class will teach students to look at film as a medium with its own techniques and formal principles.
-Conducted in English.
-Instructor: Orcel. - L 110 abc.
+Instructor: Hirata. - L 110 abc.
 Elementary Spanish.
 9 units (3-0-6); first, second, third terms.
 Grammar fundamentals and their use in understanding, speaking, reading, and writing Spanish.
 Exclusively for students with no previous knowledge of Spanish.
 Instructors: Garcia, Arjona. - L 112 abc.
 Intermediate Spanish.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: L 110 abc or equivalent.
 Grammar review, vocabulary building, practice in conversation, and introduction to relevant history, literature, and culture.
 Literary reading and writing are emphasized in the second and third terms.
 Students who have studied Spanish elsewhere must consult with the instructor before registering.
 Instructors: Garcia, Arjona. - L 114 abc.
 Spanish and Latin American Literature.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); offered by announcement.
 Prerequisite: L 112 abc or equivalent.
 First and second terms: study of literary texts from the Spanish American and Spanish traditions, their cultural and historical relevance, covering all periods, with emphasis on contemporary authors.
 Third term: contemporary topics in literature and/or film of the Hispanic world.
 Conducted in Spanish.
-Instructor: Garcia.
+Instructors: Garcia, Arjona.